 Torres’ return to Atletico (via Milan) was a special moment.

-The fans at the Calderon consider him one of their own and welcomed him back with open arms.
+The fans at the Calderon considered him one of their own and welcomed him back with open arms.

-Antoine Griezmann is the main man these days but Torres’ return has featured some glorious moments; none better than the Spaniard’s 100th goal for the club.
+Antoine Griezmann is the main man these days but Torres’ return has featured some moments of glory; none better than the Spaniard’s 100th goal for the club.

 After the game, fans gave him a standing ovation and he was presented with a special commemorative shirt which he gave to former Atletico youth coach Manuel Brinas (pictured above).